CharlesCowdery/RayTracing/README.md

 - Multithreaded texture loading.

 ## Future Improvements
-- BRDF optimization pass
+- Transmissive materials
+- Subsurface Scattering
 - BVH spatial splitting
 - Multithreaded QBVH specialized generation
 - Improved Monte Carlo Sampling / Importance Sampling
 - Accelerated loading of large textures
-- Full Fledged GUI

 ## About the project
 This is an ongoing educational research project I took on in 2023 to exercise my skills in C++, and to pursue an interest in simulation.
 As such, this project is composed entirely of my own code, with the exception of the standard library, SFML + Dear ImGui (basic graphics & UI lib) and tinyGLTF (a gltf file parser).

 The primary focus of this is not neccessarily to produce photorealistic outputs, but to instead optimize and iterate on the concept of raytracing.
-I had started this project out of an interest in spatial acceleration structures, and it was meant to be a simple 1-2 month digression.
-This has since become my most ambitious and challenging project to date, and the mark it has left on my understanding of both programming and research cannot be understated.
+What started as an interest in spatial acceleration structures has long since evolved past a 1-2 month digression.
+I've had enforced upon me strong morals about project management and feature scope.
+Features cannot be just _tackled_, they must be approached.

+I've learned an immeasurable amount about programming from this project, from nitty gritty C++ specifics, to the overall tradeoffs of optimization complexity.
+It has most importantly taught me how to research.
+How to understand and breakdown whitepapers, grasping the meaning behind the methodologies.
+It has taught me the importance of iteration, to push bounds slowly but methodically.

 ## Important/Useful references
 - Zap Andersson, et al. OpenPBR Surface specification, version 0.3, 2024-02-21. - [Link](https://academysoftwarefoundation.github.io/OpenPBR/)